General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What temperature centigrade does water boil at?

-- What firm can be the title of one of many longest rivers on this planet?
+- What firm can also be the identify of one of many longest rivers on the earth?

 - What within the animal kingdom is a doe?